Christine Bell

 Christine Bell, FBA, FRSE, is a legal scholar, specialising in human rights law.
 As of 2018, she is Professor of Constitutional Law and Assistant Principal (Global Justice) at the University of Edinburgh.

+Life

 Bell graduated from Selwyn College, Cambridge, with her undergraduate law degree in 1988, before completing a master of laws degree at Harvard University in 1990.
 She qualified as a Barrister in that year and, after passing the New York bar examination, she worked at Debevoise & Plimpton.
 She was then Director of the Centre for International and Comparative Human Rights Law at Queen's University Belfast from 1997 to 1999, and then Professor of Public International Law at the University of Ulster from 2000 to 2011.
-One of Bell's most notable contributions is the concept of the lex pacificatoria.
+One of Bell's contributions is the concept of the lex pacificatoria.

 Honours

 In 2015, Bell was elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.
 In 2019 she was elected a Fellow of the Royal Society of Edinburgh.